vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/context-test-debugging.md

 debugging](../a-heuristic-approach-to-debugging), you learned about the the top six common sources of problems.
-You also learned how to use these top six sources as heuristics that help pinpoint the issue when there are too many possibilities, or when you don't have enough information to begin.
+You also learned how to use these top six sources as heuristics that help pinpoint the issue when there are too many possibilities, or when you don't have enough information to know where to begin.
-One practical aspect of the heuristics approach is how it limits the scope of a problem space, but can fail to account for other factors in a system at the same time.
+One practical aspect of the heuristics approach is how it limits the scope of a problem space, but it can fail to account for other factors in a system at the same time.
 For example, NTP.
 Is there a way to avoid this?
 Yes, this learning path presents a concept and technique on how to do this.